Canada says soldier killed by friendly fire in Iraq

 Three other Canadian soldiers were injured.

-The soldiers were with Canada's special operations forces and were mistakenly engaged by Iraqi Kurdish forces following their return to an observation post behind the front lines, the defense department said in a statement.
+The special forces soldiers were mistakenly engaged by Iraqi Kurdish forces following their return to an observation post behind the front lines, the defense department said in a statement.

 Canada is due to decide in a few weeks whether to extend the six-month mandate of its military mission there.